rexdf/pixiv_ugoira_gif/README.md

 As this is an experimental library, it may be unstable and buggy, so if you find any issue with it please provide feedback in order to improve it.

 This library uses [jsgif](https://github.com/antimatter15/jsgif) for GIF encoding.
-So actually the real job I made was only extracting the info from pixiv to feed the encoder with it and dinamically adding elements to the pixiv UI.
+So actually the real job I made was only to extract the info from pixiv to feed the encoder with it to add dinamically elements in the pixiv UI.

 I want to thank to the creators of jsgif for they effort, which made possible this library.